yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication/async-transactional-setup.md

     ]
     ```

-**Note**: Default time reported in xCluster SafeTime is year 2112.
-Need to wait until the xCluster SafeTime on Standby advances beyond setup replication clock time.
+**Note**: Default time reported in xCluster safe time is year 2112.
+You need to wait until the xCluster safe time on the Standby advances beyond setup replication clock time.